NobelEapen/sql-practice/README.md

 Notice the "AS Type" above - it is an alias.
 Aliases are used to give a column a temporary name.
 So, here we have created a temporary column named "Type", that list whether the contact person is a "Customer" or a "Supplier".

+The SQL UNION ALL Operator
+The **UNION ALL** operator is used to combine the result-set of two or more SELECT statements.
+The UNION ALL operator includes all rows from each statement, including any duplicates.
+Requirements for UNION ALL:
+Every SELECT statement within UNION ALL must have the same number of columns The columns must also have similar data types
+The columns in every SELECT statement must also be in the same order